TabulateJarl8/randfacts/README.md

 x = randfacts.getFact()
 print(x)
 ```
-will a random fact like:
+will print a random fact like:
 ```Penguins can't taste sweet or savory flavors, only sour and salty ones```